-1. Policy
+Policy

-1.1 Mossbourne Parkside Academy (hereafter MPA) is an inclusive academy.
-We focus on the well-being and progress of every child and all members of our community are regarded to be of equal worth.

-1.2 MPA believes that the Equality Act provides a framework to support our commitment to valuing diversity, tackling discrimination, promoting equality and fostering good relationships between people.
-It also ensures that the Academy continues to tackle issues of disadvantage and underachievement of different groups.
+Mossbourne Parkside Academy (hereafter MPA) is an inclusive academy.
+We focus on the well-being and progress of every child and all members of our community are regarded to be equal.
+MPA believes that the Equality Act 2010 provides a framework to support our commitment to valuing diversity, tackling discrimination, promoting equality and fostering good relationships between people.
+It also ensures that the academy continues to tackle issues of disadvantage and underachievement of different groups.
+As an academy we comply with the Public sector equality duty in the Equality Act 2010.

-2. Context
+Context

-2.1 The Equality Act 2010 was introduced to ensure protection from discrimination, harassment and victimisation on the grounds of specific characteristics (referred to as protected characteristics).
+The Equality Act 2010 was introduced to ensure protection from discrimination, harassment and victimisation on the grounds of specific characteristics (referred to as protected characteristics).
 This means that the academy cannot discriminate against pupils or treat them less favourably because of their sex (gender), race, disability, religion or belief, gender reassignment, sexual orientation or pregnancy or maternity.

-2.2 Age and marriage and civil partnership are also "protected characteristics" but are not part of the Academy's provisions relating to pupils.
+Age and marriage and civil partnership are also "protected characteristics" but are not part of the academy's provisions relating to pupils.

-2.3 The Act requires all public organisations, including academies to comply with the Public Sector Equality Duty and two specific duties:
+The Act requires all public organisations, including academies to comply with the Public Sector Equality Duty and two specific duties: